Tinggong/DLmotion/README.md

         A txt file 'QAfrom-eddylog.txt' will be generated in the same subject folder, where each row containing the following measures of each volume (t0, t1, r0, r1, outlier):
         (transform relative to first volume, transform relative to previous volume, rotation relative to first volume, rotation relative to previous volume, percentage of slices with outliers)

 b.
 Apply thresholds to each of the motion assessment measures in 'QAfrom-eddylog.txt' to select motion-free volumes for usagage.
 A file defined by the --schemename will be generated in the same subject folder, containing 1 for the selected image volumes and 0 for all other volumes.
+See SelectScheme.py for details.

         python3 SelectScheme.py --path $SubjDir --t0 2 --t1 1.5 --r0 2 --r1 1.5 --outlier 0.05 --schemename filtered